robonafisi/NoteTakingApp/README.md

 # NoteTakingApp
 Creating a way to note down your thoughts.
+Sweet and simple project.
+Will add multiplayer in next projects.

 #To start the Project, run the server and client separately:
 Client: